nasa/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 - [**OpenNeuro**](https://openneuro.org/) is an open platform for validating and sharing brain imaging data.
 The tools featured in Open Neuro enable easy access, search, and analysis of annotated datasets.

 Open science tools such as data repositories should implement FAIR principles, especially in the case of attribution of persistent identifiers (e.g., DOI), metadata annotation, and machine-readability.

+Additional examples of data repositories and other open science tools include but are not limited to:

 **ZENODO**